backstage/backstage/contrib/docs/tutorials/help-im-behind-a-corporate-proxy.md

     origin: https://your-public-url.com:3000
 ```

-If the protocole is `http`, you will need to set `backend.csp.upgrade-insecure-requests` to `false` as well.
+If the protocol is `http`, you will need to set `backend.csp.upgrade-insecure-requests` to `false` as well.

-The app port must proxy websocket connection in order to have hot reloading.
+The app port must proxy websocket connections in order to make hot reloading work.